-Sprinker Recreation Center Outdoor Improvements Move Into Final Design!
+Sprinker Outdoor Improvements

-A regional spray park and nature-based playground for kids of all ages and abilities
+- A regional spray park and nature-based playground for kids of all ages and abilities

-A Futsal Court where 5 on 5 soccer teams can compete or players can practice and improve their techniques
+- A Futsal Court where 5 on 5 soccer teams can compete or players can practice and improve their techniques

-An adult outdoor fitness center allowing parents to exercise while kids take lessons or play
+- An adult outdoor fitness center allowing parents to exercise while kids take lessons or play

-New basketball courts
+- Refurbished basketball courts

-Two synthetic turf ballfields
+- Two synthetic turf ballfields

-A connection to the Parkland Community Trail, a project that will connect all schools and parks north of Sprinker to Pacific Lutheran University
+- A connection to the Parkland Community Trail, a project that will connect all schools and parks north of Sprinker to Pacific Lutheran University

-Picnic shelters and a community event lawn
+- Picnic shelters and a community event lawn

-ADA upgrades throughout
+- ADA upgrades throughout

-Parking and safety improvements
+- Parking and safety improvements

 Pierce County Parks is working to improve outdoor features at Sprinker Recreation Center.
 In 2017, a Master Plan for Sprinker site improvements was created based on public surveys and open houses.
 The Master Plan expands the variety of uses at the park, increases capacity, enhances pedestrian and neighborhood connections, improves sustainability and creates a safe, inviting experience for everyone.

-Using public input from fall 2019 and spring 2020, a preferred design was developed.
+Using public input from fall 2019 and Spring 2020, a preferred design was developed.
 For a closer look at the preferred design, check out these other resources:

-Remaining improvements proposed in the 2017 Master Plan, including a 4-field complex in the northwest corner, will be constructed in a future phase, as funding is secured.
+The remaining improvements proposed in the 2017 Master Plan, including a 4-field complex in the northwest corner, will be constructed in a future phase, as funding is secured.

 The construction budget for the Phase 1 improvements is approximately fourteen million dollars.
 These funds are comprised of Parks Impact Fees, State Recreation Grants, Real Estate Excise Tax, and Parks Sales Tax.